 Once you have your URL down, you’ll then want to shape your website around your senior market.
 Aside from featuring homes that you think would work best for senior clients, consider including pages with resources, articles, and tools that seniors can benefit from.
-Listing things like senior activities calendars, downsizing professionals, or reverse mortgage lenders not only will help you establish connections and contact within the senior community, but will also improve the value of your business and your website to seniors.
+Listing things like senior activity calendars, downsizing professionals, or reverse mortgage lenders will not only help you establish connections and contacts within the senior community, but will also improve the value of your business and your website to seniors.

 After creating a dynamic website, it will also be important to get word out about your business in printed media.
 While digital seems to be the trend for the future, there are plenty of seniors that are more likely to read the Sunday morning paper than browse the web for news.
 Consider reaching out to local newspapers about contributing a regular column on senior issues.
 A column can help you gain exposure in the senior community, while saving you money on expensive print ads.

 Use social media

 While moving forward with your promotional plan, don’t forget that social media is a great way to get yourself out there as well.
 Studies show that over two-thirds of baby boomers are active on social media sites such as Facebook and Twitter.
 Along with your website, be sure to create a Facebook page focusing on your senior based business.
 Use this social media account to share useful articles and post videos or pictures of your listings.
 When you post, don’t forget to hashtag key phrases.
 Hash-tagging allows that keyword or phrase to become searchable on the social media site increasing your viewership.